Article - Environment

 (3) (i) Subject to the approval of the Board of Public Works, the Department may provide grants to subdivisions for flood control and watershed management capital projects, and for the capital costs related to design, purchase, and installation of automated flood warning projects, provided that the projects are consistent with the plans and implementation prepared and adopted in accordance with this subtitle, and provided further that each project:

 1. Is undertaken as part of a comprehensive flood management plan prepared and adopted by the subdivision; and

 2. Is not inconsistent with any State or interjurisdictional flood management plan.

 (ii) Grants for automated flood warnings projects shall be conditioned to require all affected local governing bodies to:

-1. Adopt a specific and compatible response plan which has been coordinated with local emergency management authorities and reviewed and approved by the Department and the Maryland Emergency Management Agency; and
+1. Adopt a specific and compatible response plan which has been coordinated with local emergency management authorities and reviewed and approved by the Department and the Maryland Department of Emergency Management; and

 2. Provide for financial and other commitments to properly operate and maintain the project.

 (iii) 1.
 The amount of any grant made by the Department for a flood control and watershed management capital project that involves only nonfederal funds and meets the criteria of this subtitle shall be matched by a minimum amount of 25% of project costs in local government or private funds.

 2. For a flood control and watershed management capital project that involves federal funding and meets the criteria of this subtitle: